MSU students describe confusion and chaos after mass shooting prompted a shelter-in-place order and an hours-long manhunt

 The calm of an ordinary class had been shattered by a gunman who police later said killed three students and wounded five others at two locations on the sprawling campus.

-After Molotky's classroom fell silent for a brief time, students began scrambling to escape, he told ABC.
+After Molotky's classroom fell silent for a brief time, students scrambled to escape, he told ABC.
 "We broke open the window and climbed out of there and I booked it back to my apartment."

+Gunfire was initially reported at 8:18 p.m. in Berkey Hall, an academic building on the northern end of campus, where authorities found several gunshot victims, including two who died, police said.

+Then came a report of a shooting in the student union building, about a five-minute walk from the first shooting scene.
+The third person who died was found there, police said.

-Another MSU student, Chris Trush, was watching TV in his apartment when he saw police cars and ambulances rush toward campus.
+Chris Trush was watching TV in his apartment when he saw police cars and ambulances rush toward campus.

 A short time later he watched from his window as a surge of panicked students poured out of the student union building, a popular gathering place on campus, Trush said.